Press releases can undoubtedly form part of your content and overall digital marketing strategy as well as boosting your public relations efforts.

 You now have a detailed guide on what a press release is, how it’s used, and what its main elements are.

 In this guide, we’ve shown you inspiring press release examples that had been sent out for a number of different matters.

-Additionally, we’ve created and shared ten press release templates that are free to download and use according to your PR needs.
+Additionally, we’ve shared ten press release templates that are free to download and use according to your PR needs.